 It is common for other organizations working in Haiti to desire a chance to come see and observe what is happening at the Maternity Center.
 At times a long meeting is also desired to learn as much as possible about how it all works.
 Because these requests come frequently we decided to develop a manual and also a corresponding class.

-The manual is about 80% finished at this point.
-We believe it will be ready in June.
+The manual is about 100% finished at this point.

 Please stay tuned.
 If you would like to be placed on a list for further information as the details are firmed up, please email me at firstname.lastname@example.org